Here's What we know for sure. . .

 Chimney placement of the new woodstove.
 Click on the pictures to make them larger.

-As you can see in the picture, the other chimney was too close to the raised bed and scortched the wood.
+As you can see in the picture, the other chimney was too close to the raised bed and scorched the wood.

 Chimney resting in a metal roof cap.
 We wired it to the roof supports for added security.